PhD applications – Mirror doctoral contracts idil 2026

 Project summary:

-BIOREACH illustrates an interdisciplinary synergy, combining expertise in biophysics, synthetic biology, soft matter and electronics.
-The project brings together two leading research groups: the Synthetic Biology team at the Centre de Biologie Structurale (CBS), specializing in biohybrid engineering, and the RFID and Flexible Electronics team at theInstitut d'Électronique et des Systèmes (IES), renowned for its expertise in microtechnology and wireless communication.
-Their collaboration covers the design of biocompatible conductive polymers, bacterial biosensors and functional biohybrids, while developing innovative methodologies for electrical characterization and system integration.
+BIOREACH exemplifies interdisciplinary synergy, combining expertise in biophysics, synthetic biology, soft matter, and electronics.
+The project brings together two leading research groups: the Synthetic Biology team at the Center for Structural Biology (CBS), which specializes in biohybrid engineering, and the RFID and Flexible Electronics team atthe Institute of Electronics and Systems (IES), renowned for its expertise in microtechnology and wireless communication.
+Their collaboration covers the design of biocompatible conductive polymers, bacterial biosensors, and functional biohybrids, while developing innovative methodologies for electrical characterization and system integration.

-PROJECT N°6 : CHIRARCHEOMS | Investigation of collagen chirality by mass spectrometry: an innovative methodology to explore a fundamental characteristic of protein ageing in archaeology
+PROJECT No. 6: CHIRARCHEOMS | Investigation of collagen chirality using mass spectrometry: an innovative methodology for exploring a fundamental characteristic of protein aging in archaeology

-Doctoral school A: GAIA
+Doctoral School A: GAIA

-Doctoral school B: Sciences Chimiques Balard (SCB)
+Doctoral School B: Balard Chemical Sciences (SCB)

-UMR 1 : UMR 5554 - Institute of Evolutionary Sciences (ISEM)
+UMR 1: UMR 5554 – Institute of Evolutionary Sciences (ISEM)

 UMR 2: UMR 5247 – Max Mousseron Biomolecules Institute (IBMM)

-Thesis co-directors: Ilham BENTALEB (GAIA), Christine ENJALBAL (SCB)
+Co-supervisors: Ilham BENTALEB (GAIA), Christine ENJALBAL (SCB)

 Details